Torregu/DataCamp/Projects/content/Guided/Visualizing COVID-19/README.md

 <img src="style-project-tasks.svg" width="130" height="30" alt="css-in-readme">

-1. Introduction
-2. The most common chords
-3. Visualizing the most common chords
+1. From epidemic to pandemic
+2. Confirmed cases throughout the world
+3. China compared to the rest of the world
-4. Chord "bigrams"
+4. Let's annotate!
-5. Visualizing the most common chord progressions
+5. Adding a trend line to China
-6. Finding the most common artists
+6. And the rest of the world?
-7. Tagging the corpus
-8. Comparing chords in piano-driven and guitar-driven songs
-9. Comparing chord bigrams in piano-driven and guitar-driven songs
-10. Conclusion
+7. Adding a logarithmic scale
+8. Which countries outside of China have been hit hardest?
+9. Plotting hardest hit countries as of Mid-March 2020

 **Technology**